r-mbete/workforce-management-optimization/README.md

 ## Project Overview

-This project aims to optimize workforce management by using machine learning algorithms to classify employees based on various features.
-The goal is to develop a model that aids in improving workforce management decisions by predicting employee performance and behavior.
-The project currently focuses on two algorithms for classification: Decision Tree and AdaBoost.
+This project aims to optimize workforce management by using machine learning algorithms to classify employees' performance based on various features.
+The objective is to develop a model that categorizes employees into performance groups, supporting better workforce management decisions.
+The project utilizes two primary classification algorithms: Decision Tree and AdaBoost, which help in categorizing employee performance into labels like Exceeds Expectations, Fully Meets Expectations, and Needs Improvement.

 ## Algorithms Used